silentdiverchris/Archivist/README.md

 ## Copying archives

-The final part takes the lists of directories in GlobalArchiveDirectories and ArchiveDirectories defined in the configuration file and copies files from the primary archive directory to those directories depending on all the filters, inclusions and exclusions specified in the configuration ArchiveDirectories settings.
+The final part takes the lists of directories in GlobalArchiveDirectories and ArchiveDirectories and copies files from the primary archive directory to each of those directories depending on all the filters, inclusions and exclusions specified in the ArchiveDirectories settings.

 # Screenshots